 5] User Account Control

-UAC has been there from sometime, and we all have been annoyed by it now and then.
-Ever seen the screen which pops up whenever you plan to install a software?
+UAC has been there for some time, and we all have been annoyed by it now and then.
+Ever seen the screen which pops up whenever you plan to install software?
 Its because the software ran using non-admin privilege access but needs admin privileges to complete the process.
-That’s why you get the prompt to allow the permission for those steps to complete.
+That’s why you get the prompt to allow permission for those steps to complete.
 So any software running in the background will not be able to install anything without permission.

 6] Microsoft Bitlocker

 BitLocker is a drive encryption solution from Microsoft which makes sure any unauthorized data access is inaccessible by third party software without a key.
 It is available for Windows 10 Professional and Enterprise.

 Read: How to reset the Windows Security app in Windows 10.

 Available in Windows 10 Enterprise and Server 2016, Credential Guard uses virtualization security to make sure credentials are not accessible by everyone, especially software and browsers.
 It safeguards Kerberos Ticket Granting Tickets, NTLM password hashes, and domain credentials.